 To ensure that a sink overflow can serve its purposes, it needs to stay clean and free of debris.
 Gunk can build up near the bottom of the overflow channel, restricting the flow of water and air.
 And since an overflow usually doesn't get flushed out unless the sink is overflowing, the channel doesn't get a regular cleaning.
 There are several ways to manually clean the overflow and keep the sink draining properly:

-- A long zip tie - plastic zip ties work very well because they bend around the curve of the sink but they are rigid enough to dislodge any build up.
+- Zip tie: Long plastic zip ties work very well because they bend around the curve of the sink but are rigid enough to dislodge any buildup.
 Insert the pointy end of the zip tie into the overflow opening and slowly work it down as far as possible.
-Move the zip tie up and down and from side to side to knock the build up out of the way.
-Pull the zip tie back out and run the sink to see if it is draining better.
+Move the zip tie up and down and side to side to loosen and push out any blockage.
+Be careful not to drop the zip tie into the overflow tube—a longer zip tie will be easier to hold.